“Potential of eCommerce in Vietnam is limitless” said Lazada CEO Alexandre Dardy.

-What makes Vietnam one of the world most attractive e-commerce markets?
+What makes eCommerce in Vietnam be one of the world most attractive marketplaces?

 Abundant young population

 Vietnam economy has seen the GDP rate of 6.46 % a year in average since 2000, among the highest in the world, according to World Bank.
 Even during the world economic crisis, the country annual GPD growth was never under 5 percent.
-The stable economic development creates favorable conditions for e-commerce expansion in both quantity and quality.
+The stable economic development creates favorable conditions for eCommerce in Vietnam expansion in both quantity and quality.

 Rising middle class